Steel Garage Door Construction Types

 Sawmill Creek offers custom garage doors in a wide range of styles made with quality woods and materials.
 The doors feature polystyrene insulation and construction methods that prevent rotting, so you don’t have to worry about deterioration of your new wood garage door.
 Best of all, the doors come with five and 10-year warranties, providing much longer coverage than many manufacturers.

 Look for authorized dealers of the brands you are considering to ensure the quality and selection.
-For example, Custom Overhead Door & Gate is a Master Authorized Dealer for Clopay® garage doors, so we can offer lots of options.
+For example, Custom Door & Gate is a Master Authorized Dealer for Clopay® garage doors, so we can offer lots of options.

 Evaluate Cost